gordonfrog/dda-new/README.md

 	}
 ```

-It's easy to configure listeners,we need a container that configure destination,converter,connectionFactory and listener.
+It's easy to configure listeners but we need a container that configures destination,converter,connectionFactory and listener.
-we need a message listener adapter,where configure conversion and inject the class that implements the message reception operation, and we set which is the method listener,in my case is a constant.
+we need a message listener adapter,where we configure conversion and inject the class that implements the message reception operation, and finally we set which is the method listener,in my case a constant.

-Now look a interface that all my receivers must implements:
+Now look at the interface that all my receivers must implement:

 ```java